-The process known as VNC Server Free Edition for Win32 or VNC Server for Win32 or VNC Server Enterprise Edition for Win32 or VNC Server Personal Edition for Win32 or VNC Server Verizon Edition for Win32 or VNC® Server Enterprise Edition
+The process known as VNC Server Free Edition for Win32 or VNC Server for Win32 or VNC Server Enterprise Edition for Win32 or VNC® Server Enterprise Edition

-belongs to software VNC Server Free Edition or VNC Server or VNC Server Enterprise Edition or VNC Server Personal Edition or VNC Enterprise Edition E or VNC Free Edition or Rating_Workstation_Basic or VNC Server Verizon Edition
+belongs to software VNC Server Free Edition or VNC Server or VNC Server Enterprise Edition or VNC Enterprise Edition E or Rating_Workstation_Basic

 There is an icon for this program on the taskbar next to the clock.
 The file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 The process can be uninstalled in the Control Panel.
-WinVNC4.exe is certified by a trustworthy company.
-WinVNC4.exe is able to record keyboard and mouse inputs, hide itself, monitor applications and connect to the Internet.
-Therefore the technical security rating is 20% dangerous, however you should also read the user reviews.
+Winvnc4.exe is certified by a trustworthy company.
+Winvnc4.exe is able to record keyboard and mouse inputs, hide itself, connect to the Internet and monitor applications.
+Therefore the technical security rating is 30% dangerous, however you should also read the user reviews.

-To help you analyze the WinVNC4.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the winvnc4.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.